People who have jobs are searching for better ones … in Hawaii

 When the morning presentation begins, there are just a few seats open in the small conference room.
 While Norwegian Cruise Line has not seen a drop in the number of candidates since the Great Recession, it has seen a shift in the type of candidates.

 “There was a time where we would go to these events and we had these crazy numbers but it was very much: 'I'm an accountant.
 I don't have a job.
 This sounds like a great opportunity to go work in Hawaii.
 I'll be a waiter.
 Sure.'
 Never been a waiter in their entire life,” explained Perez.
 However, nowadays, most of the candidates have hospitality experience.
 “They work in restaurants.
-They work as a waiter in restaurants in New York and Chicago and LA and this is like: ‘Oh, you know what I'm going to try to do what I do but on a cruise ship and see if it's any different.’”
+They work as a waiter in restaurants in New York and Chicago and Los Angeles and this is like: ‘Oh, you know what I'm going to try to do what I do but on a cruise ship and see if it's any different.’”

 “It’s a great opportunity.
 I hope to make a career out of it,” said Mitchell.